CT: Litchfield County- Norfolk, Haystack Mountain State Park

 Sign up to receive new postings on outdoor adventures, tips and moments of inspiration!

 This is a non-promotional blog.
 I am not a photographer nor am I selling anything through this blog.
 Professionally I am a Business Transformation Specialist focused on gaining efficiencies and reducing costs for major corporations.
 Recent life experiences made me better appreciate the present and all that can be seen by increasing my focus and attention on my surroundings.
 I always enjoyed going out and exercising and I would look but I did not see as my attention was on resolving some problem.
 Captured through pictures and sharing insights about various locations, I hope others can enjoy my research and insights and allow themselves to pause a few moments and truly appreciate and learn new things.
-When you follow me that is my only gift.
+When you follow me that is my gift.
 To know I have touched you enough to want to follow the blog.
-Respectfully (Stay Safe), Belinda Sheets Business Transformation professional with interests in photography, hiking, bicycling and kayaking and learning how to be present.
+Respectfully (Stay Safe, Be Kind, Be Mindful), Belinda Business Transformation professional with interests in photography, hiking, bicycling and kayaking and learning how to be present.
+P.S.
+SDS & DWS - I hope you have opportunity to reflect on the entries one day.
+XOXO